nanjalaruth/HLA-analysis-on-DNA-Nexus/README.md

 * Extracted CRAMs and CRAIs
 * HLA typing results from HLA-LA per sample
-`example output on the DNA Nexus workshop page`
+`example output on the DNA Nexus workshop Outputs folder`

 ---
 ## Next steps
-Convert in to a HLA PED file using the script `combineHLA_LA.sh` on the home page.
+Convert in to a HLA PED file using the script `combineHLA_LA.sh` on this page.

 ## Useful Commands
 ```bash